 Dr Stuart Turner

-MA (Cantab) MD BChir FRCP (Lon) FRCPsych is available
+Dr Stuart Turner MA (Cantab) MD BChir FRCP (Lon) FRCPsych has been honoured with

-in medical sciences - psychology and pharmacology) leaving with a clinical
+(BA in medical sciences - psychology and pharmacology) leaving with a clinical exhibition.

-exhibition.
-He pursued his clinical training at the Middlesex Hospital (winning the psychiatry prize)
+He pursued his undergraduate clinical training at the Middlesex Hospital (winning the psychiatry prize)

 and in 1976 passed his final medical examinations (MB BChir).
 He undertook postgraduate training in